sketh444/Interactive-Lab-Hub/Lab 2/README.md

 As always, make sure you document contributions and ideas from others explicitly in your writeup.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+# Updates

+Some feedback we got is that our clock may not be the best for actually telling time, however we did not address this feedback because telling time is not the purpose of our clock.
+Another piece of feedback we recieved is that it would be nice to see the 0 emmisions deadline clock alone on a seperate screen, this was a great suggestion and we added it in our new display!

+For the updates to our display we added a new screen displaying the 0 emmisions deadline clock alone.
+We also incorporated the joy stick as a new piece of hardware.
+When on the tip screen if you swipe up or down with the joy stick a new tip on how help reach 0 emissions will be displayed.
+When you moved the joy stick horizontally it switches between the tip screen and just the 0 emission clock screen.

+Check out our updates in this video: